Difference between call and start Orchestration

 Call Orchestration

-2. Possible to pass all types of parameters
+2. Possible to pass all types of parameters.

-3. Call shape will tightly bound orchestration
+3. Call shape will tightly bound orchestration.

 Start Orchestration

-1. Allows to execute orchestrations asynchronously
+1. Allows executing orchestrations asynchronously.

 3. Possible to pass all types of parameters.
-No return param is supported
+No return param is supported.

-4. Start shape will tightly bound orchestration
+4. Start shape will tightly bound orchestration.

 Short hint

-If you call an orchestration from another project you have to set the Type Modifier property to public.
+If you call an orchestration from another project, you have to set the Type Modifier property to public.
 Otherwise, the orchestration will not show up in the dialog where to choose the orchestration you call.

 Author: Sandro Pereira